soulspace-org/domain-driven-design-model/docs/ddd/c-evolving-order.md

 Therefore:

 Let this conceptual large-scale structure evolve with the application, possibly changing to a completely different type of structure along the way.
-Don’t over constrain the detailed design and model decisions that must be made with detailed knowledge.
+Don't over constrain the detailed design and model decisions that must be made with detailed knowledge.